 Manage your expectations.

 We’ve all heard stories of people who have made fast money in the share market, sure it can happen, but it’s better to take a long-term view with shares and invest in good quality companies with proven success.
-Don’t go on a hot tip from a friend or work colleague, because it’s usually to good to be true.
+Don’t go on a hot tip from a friend or work colleague, because it’s usually too good to be true.

 Research and pick your stocks.

 Generally speaking, investing in 8-10 good blue-chip companies is better than investing in 2-3 companies.
 That way you get a slice of several good quality companies and it spreads your risk in the process.
 Importantly, don’t just look at the price, sure you can buy a heap of those 20 cent mining shares, but there is a reason why good quality stocks are priced higher.
-Lastly, make sure you understand what you’re investing in and don’t just take you someone’s word that it’s a good thing!
+Lastly, make sure you understand what you’re investing in and don’t just take someone’s word that it’s a good thing!

 Talk to Cameron about your plans ...